 All the info in the world won’t convince you to sip on water that smells like rotten eggs.
-We don’t blame you!
 When your water smells bad, you don’t want to “deal with it”; you want to fix it.
 To do that, you have to figure out what’s causing the smell in the first place.
 Here are four of the most common water smells homeowners deal with, what they mean, and how to fix them.

 Unfortunately, however, water could also smell metallic because it contains lead.
-Lead soldering was used to connect pipes until 1986.
+Lead soldering was used to connect pipes all the way until 1986.
 As it ages and breaks down, this soldering may introduce lead into your water supply.
 If there’s a chance your home’s water pipes were installed before 1986, you could have lead in your water supply.
 You should have water supply pipes that contain lead replaced immediately.

 Musty or Moldy

+The infamous rotten egg or sulfur smell comes from a gas called hydrogen sulfide.
+Hydrogen sulfide occurs naturally in water supplies because it’s produced when organic material like plants decay.
+Water absorbs the sulfides produced by decaying material as it passes by and picks up the smell.
+Hydrogen sulfide in water isn’t considered dangerous, but it can encourage pipe corrosion and blacken your water.
 To remove excess hydrogen sulfide buildup, you have to isolate where it is.
 If the cold water doesn’t smell but the hot water does, the problem is probably the water heater.
 Hydrogen sulfide tends to build up in water heaters because water heater tanks foster sulfur-reducing bacteria.
 This bacteria chemically changes sulfur into hydrogen sulfide.
 Flushing your water heater should remove it, and the smell it’s helping to make.
-If both the cold and hot water smell like rotten eggs, check your water softener instead.
+If both the cold and hot water smell like rotten eggs, have your water softener serviced instead.

 Sewage makes water saltier because waste contains a lot of sodium and chloride.
-Obviously, drinking water contaminated by sewage is a serious health hazard.
-Sewage contamination isn’t the only reason why your water might taste salty.
+Obviously, drinking water contaminated by sewage is a serious health hazard but sewage contamination isn’t the only reason why your water might taste salty.
 It’s also possible that seawater leaked into the water supply, or rainfall introduced sulfates or other minerals unexpectedly.
 It’s even possible that your water softener is using too much salt!
 Still, if your water tastes salty and you can’t account for why, consider having it tested immediately.
 It’s always better to be safe than sorry when it comes to your health.